AliceO2Group/QualityControl/doc/QuickStart.md

 2. Prepare the QualityControl development package
     * `aliBuild init QualityControl@master --defaults o2`

-4. Build/install the QualityControl, its GUI (qcg) and the readout.
+4. Build/install the QualityControl and the readout.
 The simplest is to use the metapackage `O2Suite`.
     * `aliBuild build O2Suite --defaults o2`
     * At this point you might encounter a message about missing system requirements.
 Run `aliDoctor O2Suite` to get a full information about what is missing and how to install it.

-Note: on non-CC7 systems, you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.
-Moreover, you can build `qcg` instead of `O2Suite` if you don't plan to use the readout (remember to substitute `O2Suite` with `qcg` when loading the environment).
+Note: you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.
+Moreover, you can build `QualityControl` instead of `O2Suite` if you don't plan to use the readout (remember to substitute `O2Suite` with `QualityControl` when loading the environment).

 ### Environment loading